 6. Create a Meaning

 Did you know that living a meaningful life is one of the essential human needs?
 Meaning is something each of us lacks to be happy and satisfied.
 Your task as a guiding figure is to create sense.
 By that, you will make your company prosper.

 At the same time, you should prove that each process player is vital for the general welfare of the company.
 The organization wouldn’t be that successful without his work.

 When embracing the concept of positive leadership, many leaders mistakenly overlook employees’ mistakes, which often turns into a disaster.
 Workers do not take their failures seriously, which means they do not work on self-improvement.
-It’s essential for a worker to upgrade his skills and progress his knowledge continually.
+A worker needs to upgrade his skills and progress his knowledge continually.
 Constructive criticism is crucial in any field, but you should doze it.